Digital Photography Review: Main features

 DPReview introduced lens reviews in 2008.

 Although the vast majority of its published reviews are of digital cameras, DPReview also publishes occasional reviews of printers, software, photography books, accessories and mobile imaging devices.

 DPReview has a database of digital cameras, lenses, printers and desktop imaging software packages.
 Camera product pages contain full specifications, product and sample images, user reviews and links to other internal and external resources.
 The product database offers browse, search and compare features.

 DPReview has discussion forums and also commenting (on some, but not all content types), user-created articles and product reviews, photographic challenges and free personal galleries.
 A simple personal messaging system is available to registered users.

 DPReview publishes occasional non-review articles, covering imaging science and technology, photographic techniques, interviews with photographers and industry figures, and buying guides.
 In 2012, DPReview added a Link Directory that allows registered users to view and subscribe to RSS and Twitter updates from external resources without leaving the site.

 Ownership history

 Digital Photography Review was founded in December 1998 in the United Kingdom by Philip and Joanna Askey.
 On May 14, 2007, it was acquired by Amazon.
-DPReview employs a dedicated editorial team of in-house and freelance writers, and is editorially independent of Amazon.
+DPReview employs a dedicated editorial team of in-house and freelance writers, and was editorially independent of Amazon.

 The original founder, Phil Askey, is no longer involved in the day-to-day running of the site.
 The company directly employs 14 full-time workers.
 Askey was followed as general manager by Simon Joinson, who took on the role in 2010.
 Joinson joined the company in 2004, having previously founded and edited several UK digital photography magazines, including What Digital Camera.

 The current manager is Scott Everett who joined DPReview in 2011 as a Product Manager.

 In 2007, the site had "in excess of 7 million unique viewers monthly."

+On March 21, 2023, DPReview announced that it would cease operations, but that its website would remain available as an archive.
+On June 20, 2023, DPReview was acquired by Gear Patrol and resumed operations.